• Skip to primary navigation

 What do I do with the skin and insides as to not to waste?

 Hi Tammy.
 First, I am so sorry to hear about your husband and TBI.
 May God bless you both and heal him, and give you strength as his caregiver.
 Cooking is a great way to save money, and get healthier, more nutritious food on the table.
-The skin and insides, the giblets, are fine to discard.
+The skin and insides (giblets) are fine to discard.
 You are not wasting much.
-Some people use part of the giblets, say, from a turkey, as part of a dressing, but not usually from a chicken.
+Some people use part of the giblets, say, from a turkey, as part of a turkey dressing, but not usually from a chicken in my experience.
 There is nothing you can do with the skin.
-One idea, If you first roast a whole chicken, eat all of the meat over a few days, then save the body with a little meat attached, you can freeze it.
-Then when you have a few bodies, then make broth.
-Really making use of something many people discard, You get full use of that chicken.
+One thrifty idea, If you first roast a whole chicken, eat all of the meat over a few days (or freeze it), then save the carcass with a little meat attached, you can freeze it.
+Then when you have a few carcasses, make broth.
+It's really making use of something many people discard.
+You get full use of that chicken.
 Hope this makes sense.
 If not, please comment again and lets keep talking.

 I've seen many different ideas for freezing it, which is my best option.
 If you freeze it in one ounce cubes and then transfer to a plastic bag, do you run the risk of ice crystals developing all over it?
 I would love to know a great recommendation for freezing it in both large and small portions.
 Also, if you freeze it, can you thaw in fridge and it will still keep for a few days??